 NOAA Center for Coastal and Marine Ecosystems Undergraduate Fellowship

 The NOAA Center for Coastal and Marine Ecosystems Undergraduate Fellowship provides funding for two years of undergraduate study to rising junior undergraduate students majoring in Science, Technology, Engineering and Mathematics (STEM) fields that directly support NOAA's mission.
 Examples of these areas include biology, engineering, fisheries science, and oceanography.
 Participants conduct research with CSUMB faculty and NOAA scientists.
 Student scholarship recipients will begin their first summer internship in early June.
 Note: All prospective students should review the eligibility requirements and profiles for prospective CSUMB faculty mentors prior to beginning the application process.
 Eligibility requirements and faculty profiles can be found below.
-The application period for our 2018 cohort has now closed.
-The application portal for our 2019 cohort will open in November 2018.
+The application for 2019 is now available.

 - Applicants must be U.S. Citizens.